-The Contract Management section of ChildNet created outcome measures for each contract in concert with each network providers based on ChildNet's performance measures with DCF.
-These are ChildNet's broad Network performance measures.
-The outcome measures are reported quarterly, validated by the ChildNet Contract Management Specialist during quarterly site visits and the periodic contract monitoring conducted by the CQI staff.
+The Contract Management section of ChildNet created outcome measures for each contract in concert with each network provider based on ChildNet's performance measures with DCF and other quality metric measures agreed upon by both provider and ChildNet staff.
+The outcome measures are reported monthly or quarterly, validated during site visits and the periodic contract monitoring conducted by the Service Quality team.
+The Service Quality team is led by the Chief Clinical Quality Officer.
 Please refer to the ChildNet Contract Monitoring policy and procedure for a full description of the monitoring process.